Ignacio Aguilo

 Overview

-I am Senior Lecturer (roughly equivalent to an associate professor) in Latin American Cultural Studies in the Department of Spanish, Portuguese and Latin American Studies.
-I am also Co-Director of the Centre for Latin American and Caribbean Studies.
+I am Senior Lecturer (Associate Professor) in Latin American Cultural Studies and Co-Director of the Centre for Latin American and Caribbean Studies.
+I am also affiliated with the Centre for Digital Humanities, Cultures and Media.

 Research interests